Remarks on degenerations of hyper-K\"ahler manifolds: The dual complexes for degenerations of hyper-K ahler manifolds

-\begin{rema} As usual, we can let $\Sigma$ be the dual complex associated to the normal crossing variety $X_0$, the central fiber of the Kulikov degeneration.
-Then, the topological realization $|\Sigma|$ is either a point, an interval, or $S^2$ according to the three Types.
-In particular, $\dim|\Sigma|=\nu -1$ (where $\nu$ is the nilpotency index of $N$). \end{rema} The purpose of this section is to give partial generalizations of Kulikov classification of the central fiber in a degeneration of hyper-K\"ahler manifolds (and make some remarks on the general $K$-trivial case).
-To start, we note that for a degeneration of HK manifolds, it is natural to define a Type (I, II, III) based on the nilpotency index of the monodromy on the second cohomology group.
-Then, Theorem \ref{theo3} is nothing but a strong generalization of Kulikov's Theorems in the Type I case.
-Informally, {\it a finite monodromy degeneration of HK manifolds admits a smooth filling}.
-The focus here is some discussion of the Type II and III cases.
+\begin{rema} As usual, we let $\Sigma$ be the dual complex associated to the normal crossing variety $X_0$, the central fiber of the Kulikov degeneration.
+Then, the topological realization $|\Sigma|$ is either a point, an interval, or $S^2$ according to the Type (I, II, III) of the degeneration.
+In particular, $\dim|\Sigma|=\nu -1$, where $\nu$ is the nilpotency index of $N$. \end{rema} The purpose of this section is to give partial generalizations of Kulikov classification of the central fiber in a degeneration of hyper-K\"ahler manifolds (and make some remarks on the general $K$-trivial case).
+To start, as already noted, Theorem \ref{theo3} is nothing but a strong generalization of Kulikov's Theorems in the Type I case (see Def. \ref{defType}).
+Informally, {\it a finite monodromy degeneration of hyper-K\"ahler manifolds admits a smooth filling}.
+The focus in this section is on the Type II and III cases.
 Namely, we will discuss some generalization of Remark \ref{remdualcx} to the higher dimensional case and a partial resolution of a conjecture of Nagai \cite{nagai} concerning the monodromy action on higher cohomology groups.

-\begin{definition} Let $\calX^*/\Delta^*$ be a degeneration of HK manifolds.
-Let $\nu\in\{1,2,3\}$ be the nilpotency index for the associated monodromy operator $N$ on $H^2(X_t)$ (i.e. $N=\log T_u$, where $T_u$ is the unipotent part of the monodromy $T=T_sT_u$).
-We say that the degeneration is of Type I, II, or III respectively if $\nu=1,2,3$ respectively. \end{definition}

-In contrast to the case of $K3$ surfaces, for higher dimensional HK manifolds, the higher (than $2$) degree cohomology is non-trivial, and thus a natural first question is to what extent the nilpotency index for the monodromy on this higher cohomology is determined by the Type (or equivalently the nilpotency index on $H^2$).
-This question was investigated by Nagai \cite{nagai} who obtained specific results in the case of degenerations of Hilbert schemes of $K3$s and Kummer case, and made the following natural conjecture: \begin{conjecture}[{Nagai \cite[Conjecture 5.1]{nagai}}] For a degeneration of HK
+In contrast to the case of $K3$ surfaces, for higher dimensional hyper-K\"ahler manifolds, the cohomology in higher degree (than $2$) is non-trivial, and thus a natural first question is to what extent the nilpotency index for the monodromy on this higher cohomology is determined by the Type (or equivalently the nilpotency index on $H^2$).
+This question was investigated by Nagai \cite{nagai} who obtained specific results in the case of degenerations of Hilbert schemes of $K3$s and Kummer case, and made the following natural conjecture: \begin{conjecture}[{Nagai \cite[Conjecture 5.1]{nagai}}] For a degeneration of hyper-K\"ahler

 (i.e. the nilpotency order on $H^{2k}$ is determined by that on $H^2$). \end{conjecture} \begin{rema} There is difference of $1$ between our nilpotency index, and that used by Nagai: for us $N$ has index $\nu$ if $\nu$ is minimal such that $N^{\nu}=0$, while in \cite{nagai}, $N$ has index $\nu$ if $N^{\nu+1}=0$ (and $N^\nu\neq 0$). \end{rema}